 Day 02 – 08

 For Bohol, we checked in at South Palms Resort which we loved.
 It was our favorite accommodation among all the places we stayed at.
 We did a lot of relaxing this part of the trip.
-We did the Bohol Countryside tour and we visited the Chocolate Hills, the manmade forest, the Butterfly garden, lunch on Loboc river, looked at some pythons and the old church.
+Our tour of the Bohol Countryside tour was really enjoyable and we visited the Chocolate Hills, the manmade forest, the Butterfly garden, lunch on Loboc river, looked at some pythons and the old church.
 We also checked out Alona beach one afternoon and had ice cream at Buzz Cafe.
-We considered doing a dolphin tour or seeing the whale sharks but decided against it.
+My boyfriend and I considered doing a dolphin tour or seeing the whale sharks but decided against it.
 Except for the countryside tour, I didn’t really plan anything because we wanted to have the freedom to do what we want.
 We went to one of the malls in Tagbilaran to get our ferry ticket to Cebu.
 We also had a couple of dinners at Bohol Beach Club’s Agotata Restaurant.